tsyne/tsyne/README.md

 ## Elegant Syntax

-Tsyne's API is designed to be elegant and terse, following the pattern described in [this blog post](https://paulhammant.com/2024/02/14/that-ruby-and-groovy-language-feature) about Ruby/Groovy DSLs.
+Tsyne's API is designed to be elegant and terse, inspired by Ruby Shoes and Groovy DSL patterns.
 The syntax feels pseudo-declarative while retaining full imperative power:

+**See [HISTORICAL.md](HISTORICAL.md) for the historical context and influences behind Tsyne's design.**

 ### Calculator Example